 Epidural abscessAbscess - epidural; Spinal abscess

-Epidural abscess is a rare disorder caused by infection in the area between the bones of the skull or spine, and the membranes covering the brain and spinal cord (meninges).
-This infection is called an intracranial epidural abscess if it is inside the skull area, or a spinal epidural abscess if it is found in the spine area.
+Epidural abscess is a rare disorder caused by infection in the area between the bones of the skull, or spine, and the membranes covering the brain and spinal cord (meninges).
+This infection is called an intracranial epidural abscess if it is inside the skull area.
+It is called a spinal epidural abscess if it is found in the spine area.
 Most are located in the spine.

 - Bloodstream infections

 - Boils, especially on the back or scalp